 Make Them Sit And Be Pampered

-To kick things off, instead of asking what your dog can do for you, instead ask yourself what you can do for them!
+Instead of asking what your dog can do for you, instead of asking yourself what you can do for them!

 Dogs are forever cleaning themselves, frequently licking and biting different parts of their bodies to be hygienic.
 However, they also do this if something is bothering them, like stinky odors and matted fur.
 You cannot blame them for this, as when most people have a bothersome itch, a fuss is most certainly kicked up!

 He or she will also have to keep still while the grooming is going on.
 This way, you can keep them nice and tidy and train them to be still at the same time.
-If they have remained patient and behaved themselves well during this period, offer up a treat.
-Once you get in that routine once a week or fortnight, then overtime patience will come more easily to them.
+If they have remained patient and behaved well during this period, offer up a treat.
+Once you get in that routine once a week or fortnight, overtime patience will come more easily.